-Woman should always have full autonomy of self, body & soul.
-Family planning including abortion is a Woman’s Right.
-Women should always have the right to choose and should always have access to a safe abortion.
+We should always have full autonomy of self, body & soul.
+Family planning including abortion is a Human Right.
+We should always have the right to choose and should always have access to a safe, legal abortion.
 Family planning and access to a safe abortion is a critical component of Gender Equality.

 Abortion needs to be decriminalised in Aotearoa New Zealand – Abortion should not be in the Crimes Act.